NextronSystems/thor-manual/usage/scan.rst

 an open-source tool by @hasherezade to check for malware masquerading as benevolent processes.

-PE-Sieve can be activated by using the ``--processintegrity`` flag.
+PE-Sieve is part of the ProcessIntegrity feature, which can be activated by using the ``--processintegrity`` flag.
 It runs on Windows as part of the ProcessCheck module and is capable of detecting advanced techniques such as Process Doppelganging.

 When investigating infections, you can also raise